nedga055/flask-rest-boilerplate/README.md

 ## Databases

-By default, this boilerplate supports connection to a single database.
+By default, this boilerplate supports connection to a single database, although users can add multiple database connections if they choose to do so.
+SQLAlchemy supports multiple database connections with its [binds](https://flask-sqlalchemy.palletsprojects.com/en/2.x/binds/) feature, while mongoengine supports multiple connections through aliasing (example [here](https://blog.sneawo.com/blog/2017/04/11/how-to-use-multiple-databases-with-flask-mongoengine/)).

 ### Database Models